ghalamif/ArgoCD/README.md

+As part of my master project at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU), I have worked on an AI application deployment platform leveraging GitOps principles and Kubernetes orchestration using ArgoCD.
+This project, categorized under the Application pillar, focused on automating, monitoring, and optimizing the deployment lifecycle for machine learning models and containerized AI workloads.

+Key achievements:
+- Implemented robust CI/CD pipelines for AI/ML models using ArgoCD, enabling declarative, version-controlled, and auditable deployments.
+- Integrated Argo Image Updater to automate container image updates, ensuring that the latest model versions and dependencies are safely rolled out across environments.
+- Designed and documented multiple deployment strategies (Rolling, Recreate, Blue-Green, Canary) specifically tailored for machine learning pipelines, supporting stateful components and seamless model version transitions.
+- Developed custom scripts and operational workflows to streamline application management, monitoring, and recovery, facilitating reliable AI service delivery.
+- Emphasized best practices in application delivery, including automated rollback, health monitoring, and secure multi-cluster management for scalable AI workloads.

+This experience strengthened my expertise in cloud-native AI operations, DevOps for ML, and end-to-end application delivery for impactful, real-world AI solutions.

 # ArgoCD

 ArgoCD is a declarative, GitOps continuous delivery tool for Kubernetes.
 This project allows users to manage application deployments and configurations in a Kubernetes cluster using Git repositories as the source of truth.